Idris-SLH/Piiquante/README.md

 # Hot take
-Switch to the Demo-build branch to test the full project and get images with `git checkout Demo-build`
+Switch to the Demo-build branch to test the full project and get images with `git checkout demo-build`

 ## Back-en